syncfusion-content/flutter-docs/Flutter/calendar/builders.md

 ![Schedule view header builder](images/builder/schedule_view_month_header_builder.png)

 ## Appointment builder
 The [CalendarAppointmentBuilder]() allows you to design your custom view and assign the view to the appointment UI of the calendar by returning an appropriate widget in the [appointmentBuilder]() of `SfCalendar`.

-[CalendarAppointmentDetails]() - returns the details of the appointment view.
+[CalendarAppointmentDetails](): Returns the details of the appointment view.

-`date` – The date associate with the appointment view.
+`date`: The date associate with the appointment view.
-`appointments` – List of appointments associated with the appointment view.
+`appointments`: List of appointments associated with the appointment view.
-`bound` – Returns the appointment view bounds.
+`bound`: Returns the appointment view bounds.
-`isMoreAppointmentRegion` – Determines whether the widget replaces the more appointment region.
+`isMoreAppointmentRegion`: Determines whether the widget replaces the more appointment region.

 {% tabs %}
 {% highlight Dart %}